ysandeepkumarreddy/ysandeepkumarreddy/README.md

 ## Glad to see you here! &nbsp;<img src="https://komarev.com/ghpvc/?username=ysandeepkumarreddy&label=Profile%20views&color=0e75b6&style=flat" alt="ysandeepkumarreddy" /> ![](https://img.shields.io/github/followers/ysandeepkumarreddy?label=Follow&style=social) [![wakatime](https://wakatime.com/badge/user/89685b5b-ee36-49ba-a0ad-043b0a574e55.svg)](https://wakatime.com/@89685b5b-ee36-49ba-a0ad-043b0a574e55)

-I am Web Developer & Student at **[Vemana Institute of Technology, Bengaluru](https://vemanait.edu.in/)** Who dream making the world better place by creating different Ideas.I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.Beside's programming, I enjoy eating food and traveling.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
+I am Web Developer & Student at **[Vemana Institute of Technology, Bengaluru](https://vemanait.edu.in/)** & a Front-End Developer and Application Developer based in Bengaluru.
+I am founder and CEO at BlackSquare.
+I am a dreamer and a fanatic of all digital things.I love minimal design and Technology.
+I've got more than 3 years of experience in digital products, tens of websites developed.

 ## Talking about Personal Stuffs: